CSE232-MSU/CSE232/labs/lab01.md

 - [Visual Studio Code](https://code.visualstudio.com/) is a modern programmer's editor.
 It is very flexible, has many options, and can be used cross-platform.
 If you want to be a programmer, this is a good one to learn.
 - [Xcode](https://developer.apple.com/xcode/) is another, very modern code editor that's exclusive to MacOS.
 I've not used it myself, but I've heard great things about it.
 - [Emacs](https://www.gnu.org/software/emacs/) is a very old, very configurable, editor.
 The joke is that emacs is an operating system disguised as an editor.
-- [gedit](https://gedit.en.softonic.com/) is a straightforward editor.
-It is not very configurable but does a good job at just being an editor.
-If all else fails, I would pick gedit.
 - [Vim](https://www.vim.org/download.php) is also very old, but comes as standard in many Linux operating systems as a default editor.
 I wouldn't start here, but learning the basics of Vim is something every programmer should do.
+- [Notepad++](https://notepad-plus-plus.org/) is a Windows file editor.
+It is not very configurable but does a good job at just being an editor.
+If all else fails, I would turn to Notepad++ on a Windows machine.

 ## Working with C++